Sorted the paperwork? Practise the interview at Opaige

 02

-You can build everything yourself (compliance, tools, document review workflows, processing) or partner with an established platform that already has it.
+You can build everything yourself (compliance, tools, document review, processing) or partner with a platform that already has it.
 Solo takes 12–18 months and significant capital.
 Partnering with SwiftPass takes 48 hours.

 03